Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Estimation of Treatment Effects in High Dimensions

-with $\alpha =0.5$, $\beta =0.2$, $\gamma = 0.8$.
-The noise is normally distributed $\epsilon_i \sim N(0,1)$ and $(d_i, x_i) \sim {N\left (0, \left[ \right] \right)}$.
-We apply $L_2$-Boosting, which is explained later in more detail for variable selection in the naive approach.
-The results for $500$ repetitions of the scaled estimate$\hat \alpha$ are displayed in Figure \ref{Naive}.
-The resulting distribution is highly biased, shows heavy tails and is not in line with a standard normal distribution.
-To provide valid post selection inference with boosting, we apply the double selection approach which is described in Section 4 in detail.
-Figure \ref{DS} shows the empirical distribution of the estimates when employing the double selection methods.
-They are nearly unbiased and can be approximated by a normal distribution.
-The intuition of the double selection method is that it cures the omitted variables bias which is introduced by imperfect model selection of machine learning methods by running an auxiliary regression / step.
-As mentioned, details will be provided later.
+The results for $10,000$ repetitions of the estimate $\hat \alpha_0$ are displayed in Figure \ref{naivevsdouble}.
+The resulting distribution using the naive approach is highly biased, shows heavy tails and is not in line with a standard normal distribution (see Figure \ref{Naive}).

+To deal with such a problem and provide valid post-selection inference, we apply the double selection approach, which is described in detail in Section \ref{controlsetting} and implicitly creates an orthogonal moment condition.
+Figure \ref{DS} shows the empirical distribution of the estimates when employing the double selection methods introduced in \cite{BelloniChernozhukovHansen2011} and reviewed and extended in \cite{CCDDHN:2016}.
+The estimates are nearly unbiased and can be approximated by a normal distribution.
+The intuition of the double selection method is that it cures the omitted variable bias seen with machine learning methods by running an auxiliary regression/step.
+This is equivalent to using an orthogonal moment function.
+This property means that estimating the nuisance parameters with machine learning methods and plugging it into the moment function has no first order effect on the estimation of the target parameter, as long as the machine learning estimator does not converge too slowly.